 The budget for the project is about \$2 million annually over the charter period-or an average of \$200,000 each if ten states participate.
 (Actual state costs are proposed to vary partially on state size and usage of services.)
 While the cost is substantial, it is not overwhelming.
-Those costs are small compared to the benefits of cooperative action, conservatively estimated at \$25 million annually in revenues that can be properly and effectively collected by those states.
+Those costs are small compared to the benefits of cooperative action, conservatively estimated at \$110 million in revenue over the four-year ALAS charter period-or approximately a 14 to 1 return on investment over that time.
+Returns are expected to be even higher as the service becomes fully operational.

-I. The Problem: Why States Need to Act
+I. The Problem: Why States Need to Act3

-States face a major fiscal problem arising from businesses using sophisticated and complex methods to shift income to more favorable tax jurisdictions.
-When improperly used, these practices result in significant lost revenues to the states, an uneven playing field for industry, and unfair shifts of public service costs to other taxpayers.
+States face a major fiscal problem arising from businesses using sophisticated and complex methods to shift income to more favorable tax jurisdictions.4 When improperly used, these practices result in significant lost revenues to the states, an uneven playing field for industry, and unfair shifts of public service costs to other taxpayers.
 The states are currently ill equipped to identify and analyze instances where these methods may exist both to differentiate proper and improper income shifting and to address instances of improper income shifting.
 Because doing this individually may be cost prohibitive to the states, the states hope to pool their resources in order to leverage their resources and to maximize the return on their efforts.